QuickBooks Blog

 Invoice Guide: Definition, examples, and what to include

-An invoice is a document used to itemise and record a transaction between a Supplier and a buyer.
-A simple invoice definition is that it’s a commercial document issued by a seller telling the customer what they purchased and what they need to pay.
+An invoice is a document that itemises and records a transaction between a supplier and a buyer, telling the customer what they purchased and what they need to pay.

-Typically, a business sends an invoice to a client after they deliver the product or service.
-The invoice tells the buyer how much they owe the seller and sets up payment terms for the transaction.
+Typically, a business will send an invoice to a client after they deliver the product or service, which tells the buyer how much they owe the seller and establishes payment terms for the transaction.

 What is the purpose of an invoice?

-Businesses can use invoices to track what customers owe in total as a way to monitor cash flow.
+Businesses will use invoices to track what customers owe in total as a way to monitor cash flow.

-Invoices can help companies receive payment in full and on time.
-And they serve as records of sale and provide a way to track:
+Invoices help companies receive payment in full and on time, as well as serving as record of sale and provide a way to track:

-• The sale date of a good or service.
+• The sell date of a good or service.

-• The amount that the business is being charged for the product or service
+• How much the business charged for the good or service.

 • Any outstanding balances the client owes.

-Additionally, invoices can help you protect your company in the event of an audit, as they help to create a paper trail.
-Detailed invoices will show the taxation department in your country exactly where your money came from should they question your tax returns.
+Additionally, invoices can help you protect your company during an audit, as they establish a paper trail.
+Detailed invoices will show the taxation department in your country exactly where your money came from, should they question your tax returns.

-When selling products or services, enter the invoice amount owed as accounts payable on the buyer’s end.
-For a business, the invoice is in accounts receivable.
+When selling products or services, enter the invoice amount owed as accounts payable on the buyer’s end, and for a business, the invoice is in accounts receivable.

 Invoices, Bills, and Receipts